Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays all users and their home directories
+Finds all empty files and directories